Reviews have become one of the most important factors in consumer purchasing decisions.

-Almost 95 percent of consumers read online reviews before visiting a business.
-An even more incredible stat is nearly 85 percent of the consumers that read online reviews trust the reviews as much or more than the personal suggestions made by close friends and family members.
-Because the average consumer reads seven reviews before making a purchasing decision, isn’t there something you should be doing as a business owner to bolster the power of online reviews?
+A whopping 98 percent of consumers believe that online reviews are an essential resource when making a purchasing decision.
+An even more incredible stat is that 91 percent of 18-34-year-olds trust online reviews as much or more than the personal suggestions made by close friends and family members.

-One of the most commonly asked questions we get at Bryan Caplan Marketing is about responding to customer reviews and its impact on local search engine optimization (SEO).
-When 97 percent of consumers say reviews posted online influences the buying decision process, the answer is simple: managing and responding to customer reviews should be an integral part of your online marketing program.
+One of the most commonly asked questions we get at BJC Digital Marketing is about the impact of responding to customer reviews on local search engine optimization (SEO).
+When 98 percent of consumers say online reviews are an essential resource for the buying decision, the answer is simple: managing online store reviews by responding to customers should be an integral part of your online marketing program.

 You spend considerable time and money attracting more customers.
-Why not close the deal by spending time responding to online reviews?
+Close the deal by spending time responding to online reviews.

-Here’s why it’s worth your time — Statistics show that when customers receive a response from a business operator after posting a negative review, 33 percent of them posted a positive review and 34 percent of the negative reviewers deleted the original poor review.
+Here’s more evidence for investing time in managing online store reviews: Statistics show more than 40% of consumers say they are more likely to visit businesses that respond to negative reviews.
+And, when customers receive a response from a business operator after posting a negative review, 33 percent of them posted a positive review, and 34 percent of the negative reviewers deleted the original poor review.

 How to respond to online customer reviews

-That’s enough of the numbers.
 By now you understand the need for responding to customer reviews posted online.
-Now, let’s see how your business should reach out and respond to someone.
+Now, let’s talk about how to reach out and respond.

 How should you respond to online reviews?
-In our guide on customer reviews, we talk about three P’s: Prompt, professional, and positive.
+In our guide on customer reviews, we talk about three Ps that form the basis of the process: Prompt, professional, and positive.